vrischmann/zig-sqlite/README.md

 try db.init(allocator, .{ .mode = sqlite.Db.Mode{ .File = "/home/vincent/mydata.db" } });
 ```

-The `init` method takes an allocator and an optional tuple which will used to configure sqlite.
+The `init` method takes an allocator and an optional tuple which will be used to configure sqlite.

 Right now the only member used in that tuple is `mode` which defines if the sqlite database is in memory or uses a file.